View our posts

 Reporting and managing any concerns

 Our Designated Safeguarding Lead (DSL) is Ms Adams.
 She will oversee the strategic and operational aspects of safeguarding.
-She is supported by Ms Heuston, Mr Handscombe, Mr Lloyd, Ms Buakuma, Mr Naheem, Ms Reid, Mr Gresham and Mr Butterworth as Deputy Designated Safeguarding Leads (DDSLs).
+She is supported by Ms Heuston, Mr Handscombe, Mr Lloyd, Ms Buakuma, Ms Sandy, Ms Padmore, Ms Jacklin and Mr Butterworth as Deputy Designated Safeguarding Leads (DDSLs).
 All leaders have had the local authority DSL training.
 Their details are displayed across the academy and issued to students.

 Contact details for the safeguarding team: